qojulia/QuantumCumulants.jl/docs/src/tutorial.md

 The basic usage is probably best illustrated with a brief example.
 In the following, we solve a simple model for a single-atom laser.

-We start by loading the package, defining some symbolic parameters and the photonic annihilation operator `a` as well as the atomic lowering operator `s`.
+We start by loading the package, defining some symbolic parameters and the photonic annihilation operator `a` as well as the atomic transition operator `σ`, which denotes a transition from level `j` to level `i` as `σ(i,j)`.
 This allows us to quickly write down the Hamiltonian and the collapse operators of the system with their corresponding decay rates.

 ```@example tutorial
 using Latexify # hide